Frequently Asked Questions (FAQs) for New Coaches

 How many are enrolled in a class?

-CYSA sets an initial limit of 15.
+Depending on the specific course, class size ranges from 15-20.
 At the instructor’s discretion, additional persons may be added.

 Are there any prerequisites for these classes?